Dr. John E. Wear, Jr.

 Laura Richards assumed the position of graphic artist at the Center for the Environment in 2009.
 She has done a variety of projects for local and national clients since 1983 when she founded Richards Creative Imagery in Dallas-Fort Worth, Texas.
 She has done brochures, logos, books, fliers and other printed material for clients like the University of Texas Southwestern Medical Center, Drawing Board, Verizon and Lead Concepts.
 Richards holds a bachelor of science degree from Michigan State University and an associate’s degree in graphics from the Art Institute of Dallas.

 Malachi is the preserve-keeper for the Fred Stanback Ecological Preserve.
-He is a junior at Catawba College and an Environment and Sustainability major with a concentration in Sustainable Planning and Leadership.
+He is a senior at Catawba College and an Environment and Sustainability major with a concentration in Sustainable Planning and Leadership.
 Malachi is also double-minoring in Botany and Entrepreneurship.
 He is a Resident Assistant on campus and is also a member of the Dead Athenian Society.
 Once he graduates from Catawba, he hopes to attend graduate school.

 Alberto is an outreach specialist for the Center for the Environment.
-He is a junior at Catawba College and is majoring in Environment and Sustainability with a double-concentration of Natural Resource Management and Outdoor Environmental Education.
+He is a senior at Catawba College and is majoring in Environment and Sustainability with a double-concentration of Natural Resource Management and Outdoor Environmental Education.
 He is also minoring in Biology.
 In 2016, Alberto was named and awarded National Geographic Explorer status for his research on camel spiders in northern Kenya.
 In 2017, he gave a TED talk at the Africa Idea Search conference in Nairobi and in 2018, he was awarded honorary membership into the Scientific Exploration Society in the UK.

 Madison is an outreach specialist for the Center for the Environment.
-She is currently a junior at Catawba College.
+She is currently a senior at Catawba College.
 She is majoring in Environment and Sustainability with concentrations in Natural Resource Management and Environmental Science.
 She is also minoring in Chemistry.
 Madison is a member of the Association of Polar Early Career Scientists, an Alpha Chi Honor Society member, a member of the Catawba College American Chemical Society, and the Treasurer for the Catawba Eco Club.